jzadeh/aktaion2/defcon2020/TrainingAbstract.md

 # About this Event
 Class Format: Speaker will be on video and audio, as well as chatting over Discord.
 You will only be able to ask questions in Discord (not via voice to the speaker).
-So you must signup for discord - and join the Red Team Village Discord Server, and the Hands-on-labs channel during the training time.
+So you must signup for discord - and join the [Red Team Village Discord Server](https://RedTeamVillage.io/discord), and the Hands-on-labs channel during the training time.

 ### Speaker: Joseph Zadeh
 **Bio**: Principal Security Research Engineer, Splunk's Threat Research Team.
-Joseph has spent a career in Silicon Valley building behavioral intrusion detection technologies at scale for a variety of use cases some times to help enterprise security as well as the fight against human trafficking.He enjoys working on Blue/Purple team research projects that combine security, artificial intelligence and distributed systems.
+Joseph has spent a career in Silicon Valley building behavioral intrusion detection technologies at scale for a variety of use cases some times to help enterprise security as well as the fight against human trafficking.
+He enjoys working on Blue/Purple team research projects that combine security, artificial intelligence and distributed systems.

 # Presentation Information